tableau/npm-pack-here/README.md

 [`npm link`](https://docs.npmjs.com/cli/link.html) to setup a folder level symlink to the project under test.
 This has a two unfortunate side effects,

-* The testing project only has the single `node_modules` folder symlinked and non-of the other project dependencies are changed.
+* The testing project only has the single `node_modules` folder symlinked and none-of the other project dependencies are changed.
 So if the project under test has changed its dependencies, the `node_modules` tree is not updated to reflect that.
 As a result subtle transitive dependency changes (due to different versions being "lifted" by npm/yarn) are not seen until after the project under